Left click not working on mouse [SOLVED]

-A corrupted/missing/outdated mouse driver may also be the culprit of your left-mouse-click-not-working problem.
+A corrupted/missing/outdated mouse driver is one of the common causes of your left-mouse-click-not-working problem.
 So you should update your mouse driver to see if it gets fixed.
 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.